asolodenko/paws/docs/features/user-guides.md

 ## Original Prompt
 Create comprehensive user guides for a regular user and admin user.
 Include all the information necessary to understand how to work with the app.
 Put a regular user guide into About page available to all users.
 Admin guide should only be visible for admins.

+### Round 2:
+Provided guides are missing the latest implemented functionality, for example adoption eligibility check.
+Review the app state and update user guides accordingly.

 ## Overview
 Comprehensive user guides have been implemented for both regular users and administrators to help them understand and use The Paws pet adoption platform effectively.